Published date: February 8, 2025

 Experience of the stay

-It’s not just about being expensive or cheap, or just beautiful.
+It’s not just expensive, cheap, or pretty.

-You need to be cautious if snow is forecasted.
+Be cautious if snow is forecasted.

 Experiences during the trip